 Collect, analyze, and organize your data using a CRM system, a spreadsheet, or a dashboard to store and visualize it to identify areas that need improvement.

-When you have historical data, you can conduct regular reviews of appointment-setting strategies to check what’s working and what isn’t and adjust tactics based on these findings.
+When you have historical data, you can conduct regular reviews of appointment-setting strategies to identify successful and unsuccessful approaches and adjust tactics based on these findings.

 Expand Your Tech Stack